linhdnguyen23/Archive/README.md

 1. To enter the competition, your team must submit a working (makeable) solution on github, on or before the deadline.
 2. Your team must submit a 1-3 page paper describing the design concepts you used in your solution.
 3. Your team must submit a 1-page "Marketing Overview" that describes your product, highlights your team, and offers reasons why your solution should be chosen over your competitors.
+As this is a marketing document, your submission should be witty, exciting, interesting and compelling.

 ## Prize?
 Did you say Prize?